godotengine/godot-docs/classes/class_tilemap.rst

 | *Getter*  | get_navigation_visibility_mode()      |
 +-----------+---------------------------------------+

-Show or hide the TileMap's collision shapes.
+Show or hide the TileMap's navigation meshes.
 If set to :ref:`VISIBILITY_MODE_DEFAULT<class_TileMap_constant_VISIBILITY_MODE_DEFAULT>`, this depends on the show navigation debug settings.

 ----